 The industry as a whole needs to stop the view that one is perhaps more valuable as a business than the other – I’ll take a good valet over a poor detail any day of the week, and a successful valeter will likely out earn a successful detailer nine times out of ten.

 So even we can’t agree on a definitive answer between three guys who have been doing this far too long already and who, I think, can view it objectively – and all for different reasons.
-Thats not to say that any of us is definitively correct, but one thing we do seem to agree on, is Quality is not a deciding factor.
-Keep your quality high and your customers informed and frankly you can call yourself what you want.
+That’s not to say that any of us is definitively correct, but one thing we do seem to agree on is quality is a deciding factor.
+Keep your quality high and your customers informed and frankly, you can call yourself what you want.